ezachrisen/indigo/guide.md

 ***
 </br>

-# 9. Organizing Rules with Indigo
+# 9. Processing Multiple Rules with Indigo

 The CEL package is a fantastic open-source project supported by Google.
 It is used extensively in their own products, which means we get performance, quality and security for free.
 The language offers rich features to express most evaluation needs, and it can be extended to handle cases that aren't covered (see upcoming section on custom functions).
 CEL does one thing, and it does it extremely well: evaluate an expression.